Sword of Fargoal: Reception

 Computer Gaming World noted some bugs and inconsistencies with the documentation, but called Sword of Fargoal "an exciting and intriguing adventure game.
 The graphics are beautifully crafted".
 Ahoy! called the VIC-20 version "an engrossing adventure-type maze game".
 The magazine stated that the Commodore 64 version was "nearly addictive", but criticized the lack of a save-game feature.
 It also stated that the randomized dungeons removed mapping and solving mysteries, considered to be important aspects of adventure gaming, and concluded, "This game is so close to its goal, and yet so far".

 Computer Gaming World in 1996 listed Sword of Fargoal as No. 147 on the "Top 150 Best Video Games of All Time".

-Rereleases
+Re-releases

 An enhanced iOS port was released in December 2009 and briefly was removed from the Apple Store before returning in October 2019 as part of the GameClub subscription service.